Bo Svensson: Coaching career

 After retiring from professional football, Svensson started his coaching career as an assistant coach for his old club, Mainz 05.
-In June 2015 he became a youth coach for the club.
-In 2017 Svensson took over the under 19 squad of Mainz.
+In June 2015, he became a youth coach for the club.
+In 2017 Svensson, took over the under 19 squad of Mainz.

 In 2019, he became the head coach of FC Liefering in the 2.
 Liga in Austria.
-The team is known for being a feeder club for Austrian side FC Red Bull Salzburg.
+The team is known for being a feeder club for Austrian side Red Bull Salzburg.
 Under his leadership, the young team finished the 2019–20 season in third place.
-They also, were successful in the beginning of the 2020–21 season, being in second place after 13 games.
+They also were successful in the beginning of the 2020–21 season, being in second place after 13 games.

-On 4 January 2021 Svensson became the new head coach of his former club Mainz 05 in the Bundesliga.
+On 4 January 2021, Svensson became the new head coach of his former club Mainz 05 in the Bundesliga.
+He managed a nearly impossible task, leading them out of relegation zone by the end of the 2020–21 season, during the second half of which they harvested a sensational 32 points.
+In the following two seasons, he successfully secured his team's position on the top half of the Bundesliga table, with Mainz constantly being a strong competitor for the Europa Conference League qualification.
+He held the position as manager until stepping down by mutual consent on 2 November 2023, after the team entered the new season with nine winless league games.
+In May 2024 it was announced that Svensson would take over the head coaching role of Union Berlin for the start of the 2024–25 season, a position he only held until December 2024.